 Think of it as a financial bridge that helps you get from “invoice sent” to “payment received” without the wait.
 Unlike a traditional bank loan that can take weeks or months to approve, a cash advance for your home care agency provides quick access to capital.
 It’s not a loan; instead, a funding provider purchases a small portion of your future revenue at a discount.
 This gives you the cash you need right now, so you can stop worrying about late payments and focus on what you do best: caring for your clients and growing your business.

-How a Cash Advance Works
+How Does a Cash Advance Actually Work?

 The process is much simpler than a typical loan.
 With a merchant cash advance, you’re essentially selling a small piece of your future income to get the funds you need today.
 A funding company gives you a lump sum of cash upfront.
 In return, you agree to pay it back with a small, fixed percentage of your daily deposits.